Here’s our first compilation of amazing water experiments for kids which we’ve just featured on our Youtube channel.

 Make Water Run

 Here’s another experiment that you probably have already seen making its round in the interwebs.
+You’ll need some food coloring to do this but apart from that you don’t need to buy science kits — which is good!

 It’s a nice burst of color which is always good.
 A very easy experiment to do as well.